 In this health activity, youth will do a scavenger hunt to learn more about where a virus lives on surfaces in the home.
 This activity is designed to introduce youth to surface transmission of COVID-19.
-This activity encourages the development of health literacy, responsible decision-making and inquiry skills.
+This activity encourages the development of health literacy, inquiry and critical thinking skills.